AgIntel by Elders

 AgIntel in action

 Brian Lynch is a senior Agronomist at Elders Loxton.
 Brian explains how AgIntel works and how he uses it to monitor areas within paddocks to assess crop performance and thereby maximise returns for his clients.
 By adopting AgIntel Brian can stay ahead of the game throughout the season.

 Discover how AgIntel is saving farmer Russell Moloney money and maximising productivity on his broadacre cropping property.

 What’s your next step?

-To start exploring the benefits of precision agriculture through the Elders Smart Farmer Program, contact your local Elders Advisor.
+To start exploring the benefits of precision agriculture through the Elders Smart Farmer Program, contact our AgIntel experts using the form below.

 - The imagery is taken from ESA’s Sentinel 2 satellite.

 - A quality control step of processing out atmospheric affects to ensure consistency between image updates.
 Not all imagery providers do this.

 - This creates the source of quality-controlled data that is processed further by specific algorithms to create spectral indices that monitor defined agricultural issues.